-In 1991, the district boundary was expanded so that the significance of the its inventory of early-twentieth-century buildings could be more adequately addressed.
-The district’s period of significance was extended to include the early twentieth century.
+In 1991, the district boundary was expanded so that the significance of its inventory of early-20th-century buildings could be more adequately addressed.
+The district’s period of significance was extended to include the early 20th century.

 [VLR Listed: 4/17/1990; NRHP Listed: 1/17/1991]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 NRHP: National Register of Historic Places